 Community Life

-Click on arrows to view legend and click a point on map to view data.
+Click on the button to view legend and click a point on map to view data.
 Zoom in (+ sign) to view view localities and census tracts.

 What does this measure?